Reloaded-Project/Reloaded.Memory/Docs/Getting-Started.md

 All of these use the `IMemory` interface under the hood, which can be manually set.
 This means that you can e.g. have a pointer to a variable in another process.

-*In addition, the following helper and utility classes are available:*
+### Memory Utilities
 + **Endian**: Utility method for swapping the endian of a specific variable.
 + **Struct**: Allows converting structs to bytes, converting bytes to structs, getting size of structs, writing struct to pointer etc.
 + **StructArray**: Array support for the `Struct` utility class.
 (The functions in `Struct`, but with arrays)
 + **CircularBuffer**: A stream-like buffer where once you reach the end of the buffer, it loops back over to the beginning.
+*In addition, the following helper and utility classes are available:*
++ **Pinnable<T>**: Class that allows for the pinning of unmanaged blittable types in memory for interop with unmanaged code.
++ **PinnableDisposable<T>:** A `Pinnable` that automatically disposes the pinned object when disposed.

+### Streams
 + **BufferedStreamReader**: A custom unsafe BinaryReader operating over `Stream` classes tuned for performance supporting generics (structs), marshalling and buffering.
+  + Additional utility classes: `BigEndianStreamReader`, `LittleEndianStreamReader`.
 + **ExtendedMemoryStream**: An extension class for MemoryStream that supports appending of generic types as well as padding the stream.
-+ **Pinnable<T>**: Class that allows for the pinning of unmanaged blittable types in memory for interop with unmanaged code.
-+ **PinnableDisposable<T>:** A `Pinnable` that automatically disposes the pinned object when disposed.

-Pretty much this is all you need to know.

-Play around with the classes yourself and discover what you can do.
-Everything below is extra.
+  + Additional utility classes: `BigEndianMemoryStream`, `LittleEndianMemoryStream`.

 ## Performance Notes & Limitations